INFO

 [1] Composes "Pegasus' Travels (Meros Beta, Gamma & Delta) for string trio (cello, violin & piano)" in Adelaide.

-[2] Revises and records "Pegasus' Travels part III" for pianoforte.
+[2] Revises and records "Pegasus' Travels part III" for pianoforte in Adelaide.